Things to see and do

 From the 821m-high summit at Penang Hill, or Bukit Bendera, you can enjoy fantastic views over Georgetown and soak up the cooler mountain air, just like the British did when they set up Peninsula Malaysia's first hill station here.
 Weekends and peak holiday seasons in May and June can be very, very ... read more

 As one of Penang’s oldest and most celebrated buildings, the Goddess of Mercy Temple is also one of the island’s most historically revealing.
-As one of Penang’s oldest and most celebrated buildings, the Goddess of Mercy Temple is also one of the island’s most historically revealing.
-It was ... read more
+It was the Brits, of course, who laid claim to having ‘discovered’ Penang when Captain Francis Light founded Georgetown on behalf of the East India ... read more

 Penang offers plenty of beautiful views, vistas and vantage points but for a different perspective of the island, heading out to sea is a must.
-Penang offers plenty of beautiful views, vistas and vantage points but for a different perspective of the island, heading out to sea is a must.
-For many, a ... read more
+For many, a boat ride is the perfect way to while away an afternoon, so here are some of Penang’s best options.
+The cheapest and easiest way to see the ... read more

-Whether it’s urban perspectives, pastoral panoramas or seducing seascapes that float your camera lens’ boat, Penang offers plenty of great vistas.
+Penang is a photogenic island, and whether it’s urban perspectives, pastoral panoramas or seducing seascapes that float your camera lens’ boat, plenty of great vistas are to be found.
 Here are some of our favourite places.
-Penang is a photogenic island, and whether it’s urban perspectives, pastoral panoramas or seducing ... read more
+Penang Hill: At around 830m, the apex of Penang Hill is the highest ... read more

 Jump to a destination